5 Tips for Creating Effective Organizational Change in a 21st Century VUCA World

 In our VUCA (volatile, uncertain, complex and ambiguous) world, fast, effective, sustainable change is the key to successful organizational adaptation, survival, re-invention and growth.
 Yet the change methodologies bequeathed to us from the revered psychologists of the twentieth century prove too slow, too linear, too cumbersome and too effortful to meet the challenge.

-Appreciative Inquiry is one of a number of whole system, co-creative, dialogic methodologies that provide alternative approaches to creating organizational change.
+Appreciative Inquiry is one of a number of the whole system, co-creative, dialogic methodologies that provide alternative approaches to creating organizational change.
 However, a change in methodology demands a change in mindset.
 Below are five tips for how to approach change from an Appreciative Inquiry Perspective.

 1. Involve everyone from the beginning